cannorin/kripke/README.md

 ## Rules

-* A Kripke frame with 4 worlds are generated,
+* A Kripke frame with 4 worlds is generated.
+* The game tells you how many accessibility relations are in the frame, but *not* the exact shape of it.
 * You have a total of 10 moves.
 In each move you can do one of the following:
     - Enter a modal formula.
       - The game tells you in how many worlds the formula is valid (for every valuation).